gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 end
 ```

-### Market Price
+### Market price
-The final value node represented the market price is added.
-It has the final health node $h_n$ as its information set.
+The final value node, representing the market price, is added.
+It has the final health node $h_N$ as its information set.
 ```julia
 add_node!(diagram, ValueNode("MP", ["H$N"]))
 ```

 ### Generate arcs
-Now that all of the nodes have been added to our influence diagram we generate the arcs between the nodes.
-This step automatically orders the nodes, gives them indices and reorganises the information into the appropriate form.
+Now that all of the nodes have been added to the influence diagram, we generate the arcs between the nodes.
+This step automatically orders the nodes, gives them indices and reorganises the information into the correct form.
 ```julia
 generate_arcs!(diagram)
 ```